yuhexiong/machine-learning-lecture-note/2025/0307_02_Lecture2-From-Tuning-Parameters-to-Orchestrating-AI-Agents'-Workflow_eng.md

 - Simulation-Based: Test potential paths in a simulated environment

-##### Optimization Methods
+Optimization Methods:

-- Filter low-probability options
+(1) Filter low-probability options
-- Build a World Model: Supplement the model's understanding of the environment
+(2) Build a World Model: Supplement the model's understanding of the environment